tokamak-network/tonchat/README.md

 TONchat의 목표는 단 한가지 입니다.
 Tokamak Network의 source code를 커뮤니티가 좀더 쉽게 활용할 수 있도록 지원하는 것입니다.

+# 02. Automation
+## Configuration
+TBD

+## How to manage
+TBD
+# 03. Governance
+TBD

-# Installation
+# 04. Installation
 ### 01. Activate virtual environment
-It is recommended to use Anaconda virtual environment
+It is recommended to use Anaconda virtual environment with python version 3.10

+    conda create -n {{your-virtual-environment}} python=3.10

-    conda activate {{virtual environment}}
+    conda activate {{your-virtual-environment}}

 ### 02. Installation of packages

-You should use pip in the Anaconda path, not in the base pip.
-So, begin with 'python -m' please.
-For example:
+At first, check your pip location is under your virtual environment as below :

+    ~/opt/anaconda3/envs/{{your-virtual-environment}}/bin/pip

+With the virtual enviroment, you can use its bundle pip and install packages using it as below.

-    python -m pip install -r requirements.txt
+    pip install -r requirements.txt

+### 03. Check installation

+Packages installed using pip are located in the virtual environment directory.
+You can check the installation as below :

+    pip list -v

+~/opt/anaconda3/envs/{{your-virtual-environment}}/lib/python3.12/site-packages

+Other packages installed using conda are located in the site-packages directory as below :

+    conda list

+~/opt/anaconda3/envs/{{your-virtual-environment}}